krmanish185/exercise1/RELEASING.md

 ## Prerequisites

-* You must have commit rights on this repository.
+* You must have commit rights on this repository. just check!
 * You must have deploy rights to [Sonatype's SS Repository Hosting (OSSRH)](https://central.sonatype.org/publish/publish-guide/)

 ## Release via GitHub Action